Learn about the types of online scams and how to avoid online scams and frauds. Discover how to protect yourself from AI scams and stay safe online.

 #2.
 AI-enhanced romance scams

-Romance scams are becoming more sophisticated with AI chatbots that can simulate human conversation and build rapport with victims.
-These scams often involve fake profiles created using stolen images and information, making them difficult to detect.
+AI can create realistic social media profiles with fake photos and details, often used in romance scams.
+These scams involve profiles created using stolen images and information, making them difficult to detect.

-Scammers are leveraging deepfake technology to create fraudulent celebrity endorsements, promoting investment opportunities that are too good to be true.
+Scammers are leveraging deepfake technology to create fraudulent celebrity endorsements and promote investment opportunities that are too good to be true.
 This includes fake giveaways that can lead victims to malicious websites or steal personal information.

-AI-generated images and narratives can create compelling yet fraudulent appeals for donations, particularly in the aftermath of disasters.
+AI-generated images and narratives can create compelling yet fraudulent appeals for donations, particularly after disasters.
 Scammers may exploit public sympathy to solicit funds for non-existent charities.

 How To Protect Yourself from AI Scams